 Teresa Franklin, PhD is a Research Assistant Professor of Neuroscience in Psychiatry.
 Dr. Franklin received her PhD in Neuroscience at Hahnemann University, Philadelphia in 1999.
 During that time she used immunohistochemistry, tract tracing, genetic markers and agonists/antagonists to study conditioned drug-motivated responses in rodents.
 This preclinical neuroscience background was translated to human addiction research in her postdoctoral work at the Center for the Study of Addiction in the Brain and Behavioral Vulnerabilities Laboratory.
 In 2002 she was promoted to Assistant Professor of Neuroscience in the Department of Psychiatry and continues to conduct her research at the Center.
 Dr. Franklin's expertise lies in the use of neuroimaging tools such as functional magnetic resonance imaging (fMRI), voxel based morphometry and single photon emission computed tomography (SPECT) to study the neurological underpinnings of craving, brought on my reminders of addictive drugs, in addicted individuals.
 Her primary research interests include characterizing the effects of potential anti-relapse/anti-craving agents on the brain's responses to drug reminders.
 She also studies the influence of genetic variability, sex and menstrual cycle phase on addictive (brain and behavioral) processes.
 Dr. Franklin's ultimate goal, and that of contemporary medicine, is to use the variability in brain, behavior and genetics to 'type' an individual to a particular medication, so that treatment strategies can be tailored to manage individual vulnerabilities to aid in conquering addiction.

-Henry R. Kranzler, MD is a Professor of Psychiatry.
-He received his medical degree from Robert Wood Johnson Medical School and completed a psychiatric residency and a fellowship in alcohol research at the University of Connecticut Health Center.
+Henry R. Kranzler, MD, Director of the Center for Studies of Addiction, received his medical degree from Robert Wood Johnson Medical School and completed a psychiatric residency and a fellowship in alcohol research at the University of Connecticut Health Center.
 A clinical addiction psychiatrist for more than 20 years, Dr. Kranzler now devotes his time to research, research administration, and teaching.
 His research focuses on the genetics and pharmacological treatment of alcohol and drug dependence and common co-morbid psychiatric disorders, as well as studies of the pharmacogenetics of substance dependence.

 Dr. Kranzler's research has been continuously supported since 1987 by grants from NIAAA and NIDA.
-He has authored or co-authored more than 350 journal articles, book chapters, and other publications.
-He chaired the NIAAA Clinical and Treatment Subcommittee, has been a frequent journal reviewer, and is a member of the editorial boards of six journals.
-Dr. Kranzler's contributions to the field of alcohol research include advancing clinical trials methodology as it relates to pharmacological treatment, the identification of interactive effects of serotonergic medications with alcoholism subtypes, the use of a targeted approach to naltrexone treatment of heavy drinkers, and the development of long-acting naltrexone as a treatment option.
-In addition, his work has contributed to the identification or characterization of specific genes influencing the risk for dependence on alcohol, nicotine, cocaine, and opioids; the potential mechanism of the effects of alcohol through mediators such as neuroactive steroids, and genetic moderators of the response to alcohol treatment.
+He has authored or co-authored more than 400 journal articles, book chapters, and other publications.
+He chaired the NIAAA Clinical and Treatment Subcommittee, has been a frequent journal reviewer, and is a member of the editorial boards of six journals (serving as Editor of Alcoholism: Clinical and Experimental Research).
+Dr. Kranzler's contributions to the field of alcohol research include advancing clinical trials methodology as it relates to pharmacological treatment, the identification of interactive effects of serotonergic medications with alcoholism subtypes, the use of a targeted approach to naltrexone treatment of heavy drinkers, the development of long-acting naltrexone as a treatment option, and the effects of topiramate on heavy drinking.
+In addition, his work has contributed to the identification or characterization of specific genes influencing the risk for dependence on alcohol, nicotine, cocaine, and opioids; the potential mechanism of the effects of alcohol through mediators such as neuroactive steroids, and genetic moderators of the response to alcohol treatment, including a recent study showing genetic moderation of topiramate treatment, which supports a novel mechanism for that drug's effect on drinking behavior.

 Daniel D. Langleben, MD, Associate Professor of Psychiatry.
 Select the link to view Dr. Langleben's recent publications.